BombShellReaper/Conan-Exiles/README.md

     ReadWritePaths=/home/your_username/conan_server
     ReadWritePaths=/home/your_username/.run
     ReadWritePaths=/home/your_username/.flock
+    ReadWritePaths=/home/your_username/.screen
     ReadWritePaths=/home/your_username/.logs
     ReadWritePaths=/home/your_username/.backups
     ReadWritePaths=/home/your_username/downloads
     ReadWritePaths=/home/your_username/.local/share/Steam

+Create the directory and make sure any manual/interactive `screen` sessions use the same location, or `screen -list` won't see sessions started under the unit and vice versa:

+    mkdir -p /home/your_username/.screen
+    chmod 700 /home/your_username/.screen
+    export SCREENDIR=/home/your_username/.screen   # add this to your shell profile too

 > [!Caution]
-> `ProtectSystem=strict` and `ProtectHome=read-only` make essentially the entire filesystem read-only to this service by default - every path it needs to write to must be listed explicitly, or the write fails silently and something breaks (most likely the SteamCMD update, the Workshop mod download/sync step, or the backup/log/PID-file writes). `/home/your_username/downloads` above is where Workshop mods are staged before being copied into `Mods/` - easy to forget since it's only used mid-script.
-If you installed SteamCMD differently, confirm its actual cache path first.
+> `ProtectSystem=strict` and `ProtectHome=read-only` make essentially the entire filesystem read-only to this service by default - every path it needs to write to must be listed explicitly, or the write fails silently and something breaks (most likely the SteamCMD update, the Workshop mod download/sync step, or the backup/log/PID-file writes). `/home/your_username/downloads` above is where Workshop mods are staged before being copied into `Mods/` - easy to forget since it's only used mid-script. **`screen`'s own socket directory is the single most likely thing to break on first deploy** if left unaddressed: its default location (often `/run/screen`, distro-dependent) isn't included in this sandbox at all, and `screen -dmS` failing to create its socket fails silently.
+Pinning `SCREENDIR` explicitly, as done above, removes the guesswork.
+If you installed SteamCMD differently, confirm its actual cache path too.

 **Test before trusting this in production** - reload, restart, and watch a full update-and-mod-sync cycle complete successfully before considering this done: